Toucaan/toucaan.docs/docs/web-design/watch.md

 ---
-sidebar_position: 3
+sidebar_position: 5
 ---

-# Designing for the Watch
+# Designing for a watch

 Designing for the tiniest form-factor on the web has a few unique challenges.

 ### 1. Extreme Minimalism

 The first thing to internalize about an Apple Watch is that it is the _tiniest_ screen on Earth with a decent web browser (webkit).
 And yet, despite its small size, the resolution it comes in is similar to that of a smartphone.
 A petite Apple Watch, for example, is only 40mm in size, but it resolves to 324px x 394px.
-That's on the lower-end of width that a smartphone has in absolute pixels.
+That's almost the width of a smartphone in absolute pixels.

 ![Watch Dimensions](./img/viewport-dimensions-apple-watch.jpeg "The real estate on an Apple Watch in portrait orientation.")

-Since all of your UX/UI is supposed to be packed inside a piece of glass that's just 1.57" long on its diagonal, extreme minimalism is the only way to go about it.
+Since all of your UX/UI is supposed to be packed inside a piece of glass that's just 1.57" along its diagonal, extreme minimalism is the only way to go about it.

-- Display only one piece of information on the screen at a time.
+- Display only one piece of information in the middle of the screen at a time.
-- Use the full width of the Watch screen.
+- Always use the full width of the Watch screen.
 - Group similar elements together to help users find the information they want easily.
-- Use circular buttons instead of squarish ones.
+- Use circular buttons instead of square or rectangular ones.
-- Avoid use of complex controls for your app on the Watch.
+- Avoid complex choices on the Watch.
 - Content-heavy page should be left-aligned.